GalleriaJS/galleria/docs/getting_started/quick_start.rst

 Installation
 ============

 - Get the latest and greatest version of Galleria and jQuery

-- Place the galleria src folder in your project.
+- Place the galleria folder in your project.

 Usage